Josverl/autodoc201/docs/library/errno.rst

 Constants
 ---------
+..
+TODO: Link to the the autoapi module for the error codes.

 .. data:: EEXIST, EAGAIN, etc.
+    :no-index:

     Error codes, based on ANSI C/POSIX standard.
 All error codes start with "E".
 As mentioned above, inventory of the codes depends on